Who We Are

 During Ann's eight-year involvement with the Atlanta-Fulton Public Library, she chaired the Board of Trustees from 1987 to 1990.
 She was the founding president of the Atlanta-Fulton Public Library Foundation and chaired the $2.7 million fund-development campaign.

 Ann is a graduate of Leadership Atlanta and Leadership Georgia.
 She is a member of the YWCA Academy of Women Achievers and was recognized in 2007 as A Woman of Excellence by Atlanta Woman magazine.
-A recipient of the Eudora Rogers Award as the outstanding League of Women Voters member, Ann received the Eleanor Raoul Greene Award from the Georgia League in 2011.
+A recipient of the Eudora Rogers Award as the outstanding League of Women Voters member, Ann also received the Eleanor Raoul Greene Award from the Georgia League.

-Ann holds memberships on the CDC Foundation's Advisory Board, the Nominating Committee of United Way, the Advisory Board of the Georgia Conservancy, and the Corporate Board of State Board and Trust.
+Ann holds a membership on the Corporate Board of State Bank and Trust and on the CDC Foundation's Advisory Board, the Nominating Committee of United Way and the Advisory Board of the Georgia Conservancy.
 She is a member of Atlanta Rotary.

 Campaigns Ann leads or has led for the firm include the $325 million Greater Grady campaign for the Grady Health Foundation, Children's Healthcare of Atlanta's $294 million campaign, Spelman College's $150 million campaign, The Trust for Public Land's $150 million Chattahoochee land protection effort and the Piedmont Park Conservancy's $41.2 million expansion of the Park.
-She has long directed The Woodruff Arts Center's annual campaign for corporate support and currently consults with both the Atlanta History Center and Berry College.
+She has long consulted with the Woodruff Arts Center and currently consults with both the Atlanta History Center and Berry College.

 A graduate of Duke University, Ann is a past chair of the Duke University Women's Studies Council and a six-year member of the Board of Visitors for Trinity College at Duke.
 She currently serves on the advisory board for Duke University Libraries.

-She and her husband Jim have two adult children and two grandchildren.
+She and her husband Jim have two adult children and three grandchildren.
 Ann and Jim enjoy city-living, adventure travel and Duke basketball.

 Ann was recently featured in the Saporta Report for her Moment.